gulcest/gulcest.github.io/_talks/drlg.md

 venue: "Nexus Mutual"
 date: 2025-04-01
 location: "online"
+excerpt: "Organizing the first cohort of the DeFi & Risk Learning Group, a bi-weekly online community exploring DeFi and risk management."
 ---

 *The first cohort of the DeFi & Risk Learning Group is live!*